 - Non-impact injuries, such as overexertion from lifting and carrying

 - Repetitive motion injuries, such as carpal tunnel syndrome

 - Slip, trip, and fall injuries, including same-level and higher-level, falls

 - Being struck by moving objects and machinery

 - Being caught in machinery or equipment

-It is important to know your legal rights, the type and amounts of benefits you are due, and the process of applying for and receiving compensation.
+It is important to know your legal rights, the type and amounts of benefits you are entitled to, and the process of applying for compensation.
 If you suffered a disabling injury or were diagnosed with a work-related disease, we can guide you through the workers’ compensation application process or help you file an appeal if your initial application was rejected.